 Our wonderful nursery and reception children stomped across the field in their wellies to explore Forest School.
 We had an amazing time playing games, exploring the woods, bug hunting and making seesaws!

 More muddy Forest School Photos.
-Today (Thursday 20th September) we were building shelters as well as a swing, balance beams and mud sausages and snakes linked to our phonics.
+Today (Thursday 20th September) we were building shelters.
+In science we were testing different materials to make a shelter for the 3 little pig as well as a swing, balance beams and mud sausages and snakes linked to our phonics.